 As he and Jonas walked out into the city, Twist’s old home faded farther into the distance and the rest of the unknown world wrapped itself around him.
 Twist couldn’t keep the smile from his face.

 Welcome back to the Clockwork Twist series, lovely.
 Want more of this story?
-The novel will be released on Nov 17th!
-And you can read the second chapter right here!
+You can read the second chapter right here!